-Corporate owners often claim to facilitate fertility clinic growth and quality improvements by providing clinics with access to resources and knowledge (The Economist 2019; Kowitt 2020).
-Through text analysis of press releases, we confirm that fertility chains advertise providing financial resources such as capital and managerial resources such as revenue cycle management and marketing and patient engagement services.
+Corporate owners often claim to facilitate fertility clinic growth and quality improvements by providing clinics with resources and knowledge (The Economist 2019; Kowitt 2020).
+Through text analysis of press releases, we confirm that fertility chains advertise providing financial resources such as capital and managerial resources such as revenue cycle management and marketing services.
 Press releases also suggest that clinics receive access to best practices, protocols, and training and that fertility chains facilitate knowledge sharing between clinics through research consortiums and complex case review meetings.
-While we cannot
+While we cannot precisely measure units of resources or knowledge being transferred, we use the data at our disposal to show patterns consistent with resource and knowledge transfers leading to improved outcomes.

-$^{^{3}}$ By 2018, 9 of the 11 fertility chains were acquired by PE firms, and 2 chains were acquired by larger international healthcare chains.
+$^{^{3}}$ By 2018, 9 fertility chains were acquired by private equity firms, and 2 chains were acquired by larger international healthcare chains.
 We define treatment time as the year a clinic became part of a chain.

 4 The live birth rate is calculated as the number of live births divided by the number of transfers.
 Any birth with at least one live-born infant is counted as a single live birth (i.e., twin births are counted as one live birth).
-Since age is the most important predictor of IVF success, we present the live birth rate by patient age category (under 35, 35-37, 38-40 and, 41-42) and as a weighted average.
+We present the live birth rate in patient age bins and as a weighted average.